flintlang/flint/proposals/0004-traits.md

 ## Introduction

 A trait is a collection of functions and events.
 They can access other methods declared in the same trait.
-Traits can be implemented for Contracts or Structures.
+Contracts or Structures can then conform to a particular Traits by declaring any function stubs necessary.

 We introduce the concept of ‘Traits’ to Flint based in part on [Rust Traits](https://doc.rust-lang.org/rust-by-example/trait.html).
-Traits describe the partial behaviour of Contract or Structures declared to have them.
-For Contracts traits constitute a collection of functions or function stubs in restriction blocks, and events.
+Traits describe the partial behaviour of Contract or Structures which conform to them.
+For Contracts, traits constitute a collection of functions or function stubs in restriction blocks, and events.
 For Structures, traits only constitute a collection of functions or function stubs.

-Multiple traits can be declared for each Contract/Structure.
-When declared the Flint compiler enforces the implementation of function stubs in the trait and allows usage of functions declared in them.
+Contract or Structures can conform to multiple traits.
+The Flint compiler enforces the implementation of function stubs in the trait and allows usage of functions declared in them.

 ## Motivation